FAQs

 How is the morning after pill / emergency contraception different from an abortion?

-Unlike an abortion which ends a pregnancy, emergency contraception prevents a pregnancy from happening.
+Abortion ends a pregnancy.
+Emergency contraception prevents a pregnancy from happening.

 The Emergency Contraceptive Pill (ECP) (formerly known as the ‘morning after pill'), can be taken up to 72 hours after having unprotected sex (penis in vagina sex where you have not used contraception or it has failed).